technomancy/leiningen/doc/PLUGINS.md

 Leiningen tasks are simply functions named $TASK in a leiningen.$TASK namespace.
-So writing a Leiningen plugin is just a matter of creating a project that contains such a function.
+So writing a Leiningen plugin is just a matter of creating a project that contains such a function, but much of this documentation applies equally to the tasks that ship with Leiningen itself.

 Using the plugin is a matter of declaring it in the `:plugins` entry of the project map.
 If a plugin is a matter of user convenience rather